axcasella/docusign_fsc_server/README.md

 }
 ```

-The microservice exposes **3 REST APIs**, called by the backend server:
+The microservice server exposes **REST APIs**, called by the backend server:

 ```
-Add a certificate to the blockchain's world state DB POST api/blockchain/certificates
+Add a certificate to the blockchain ledger

-Update a certificate's status to "Issued" in the world state DB POST api/blockchain/certificates/:certificateID/issue

-Get a certificate back
-GET  api/blockchain/certificates/:certificateID
+POST api/blockchain/certificates
 ```

 We have made it optional for the backend server to connect to the blockchain microservice.
 In the backend server, the config setting is the `enable_blockchain` field in `src/config/config.ts`.
-After the chaincode is deployed to AWS, this option can be turned on, and the microservice's server can be started.
-When this is enabled, the backend server will call the `POST api/blockchain/certificates` API when creating a certificate in Microsoft Dynamics CRM DB, which will create a record in the blockchain ledger.
-It will also call the `POST api/blockchain/certificates/:certificateID/issue` API when updating the certificate's status in Dynamics DB.
+After the chaincode is deployed to a managed blockchain service, this option can be turned on, and the microservice's server can be started.
+When this is enabled, the backend server can call the `POST api/blockchain/certificates` API when updating the certificate's status to "issued" in Microsoft Dynamics.
+This creates a certificate in the immutable ledger.

 ## What's next for this project

 We are proud to have gotten this far in our spare time in 2 months.
 However, there are a few improvements to be made if the FSC would like to use it in production.

+- On the frontend, implement a more seamless integration with google drive which allows users to drag and drop files, and directly add evaluations in the form of annotations in the file view.
+- Since there are multiple actors in this certification process, use of notifications and email alerts would help make the process more efficient.
-- Deploy smart contract chaincode to a managed service.
+- Deploy the smart contract chaincode to a managed service.
+- Add additional features to the smart contract to allow more companies in the supply chain to participate.
 - Enhance authentication and restrict access to blockchain microservice APIs.
-- Add additional features to the smart contract to allow more companies in the supply chain to participate.

 Thank you Docusign and FSC for the opportunity to learn, give back, and compete in this hackathon.